5 Benefits of Art Therapy for Addiction Recovery

 2. Healing and Physical Health

-- Cardiovascular disease
+• Cardiovascular disease

-- Type 2 diabetes
+• Type 2 diabetes

-- Certain cancers
+• Certain cancers

-- Metabolic syndrome
+• Metabolic syndrome

-avoiding exercise.
-Exercise also benefits your mental health because it releases serotonin, a chemical believed to act as a mood stabilizer.
-Those advantages can help your recovery journey, as you'll feel healthy, happy and eager to
+Exercising can also help you improve your muscle and bone strength and slow the aging process, which will help you feel better during and after recovery.
+Taking care of your body allows you to accomplish more physical tasks easily and live an easier life than you would by avoiding exercise.
+Exercise also benefits your mental health by releasing serotonin, a chemical believed to act as a mood stabilizer.
+Those advantages can help your recovery journey, and you'll feel healthy, happy and eager to continue pursuing treatment.

 3. Healthy Distraction